-Although multiple bills relative to public pensions in Massachusetts are filed each year, there was only one bill approved in 2022 specifically impacting our members and the rules governing public pensions.
-In August 2022, Chapter 147 of the Acts of 2022 was signed into law.
-This new law provides that in some circumstances vacation buybacks will be considered regular compensation and included as pensionable earnings.
-Since its enactment, the Board and management have been working with our regulator, the Public Employee
+Although multiple bills relative to public pensions in Massachusetts are filed each year, there were no bills approved in 2023 specifically impacting our members and the rules governing public pensions.

+As previously reported, Chapter 147 of the Acts of 2022 was signed into law in August, 2022.
+This new law provides that in some circumstances vacation buybacks will be considered regular compensation and included as pensionable earnings in the calculation of a member's final average salary at retirement.
+Since its enactment, the Board and management worked diligently to determine which members are affected and to develop and receive regulatory approval of a new vacation buyback supplementary regulation from our regulator, the Public Employee Retirement Administration Commission (PERAC).